KDCinfo/snippets/pwa/README.md

 # Progressive Web App~s~

-Training Progress SPA - A brief history

 Chronological - Descending

 ## [2020-02]

-Mobile App Development: The Training Progress SPA is back in action!!
+The Training Progress SPA is back in action!!

 ## [2018-06 - 2018-07]